 I once had an uncle.
 He was murdered a little over eight years before I was born.
 Of course I never knew him, nor do I still know much about him.
 The world into which I entered, so few short years later, seemed very different to the world from which he departed.

 He was married to my mother's oldest sister (my mother had seven sisters and two brothers).
-My aunt and uncle had two children, Zsuzsie and Robbie.
+My aunt and uncle had two beautiful children, Zsuzsie and Robbie.

-Four months after this premeditated malice, a week after Sukkot, two weeks after Yom Kippur, the day of heavenly judgement, my cousin, Zsuzsie, my aunt and uncle's five year old daughter, arrived to the same destination, by the same means of transportation, with her grandparents.
+Four months after this premeditated malice, a week after Sukoth, two weeks after Yom Kipur, the ultimate day of Heavenly judgement, Zsuzsie, my aunt and uncle's five year old daughter, arrived to the same destination, by the same means of transport.
+Journeying with her grandparents.
 My grandparents.

 Yes, I once had an uncle.

-Menachem Kuchar, 2nd September, 2008
+2nd September, 2008

-And don't forget to look at my latest (and classic) photographs at www.MenachemKuchar.com
+And don't forget to look at my latest (and classic) photographs at www.Menachem.co.il